wp-plugins/events-manager/readme.txt

 * improved JS compatability with booking form (spinner and jumping up to errors/confirmation feedback)
 * fixed reserved pending spaces not being approvable if event is full
 * fixed categories and other plugin postmeta not being duplicated with event
+* fixed admin emails not going out if setting of admin emails contains spaces
+* fixed blog search filter not allowing comma seperated values e.g. 1,2,3
+* improvements to listings, edit pages and admin linking of locations on MS Global setups, especially if locations are restricted only to main blog
+* adjustment to title rewriting, fixing issues such as calendar day pages not having custom titles
+* event end time js not failing validation if event dates span
+* fixed locations not publishing on anonymous submission even if publish_locations is correctly enabled for assigned anon user
+* added second em_booking_form_ticket_spaces action to templates/forms/bookingform/ticket-single.php fixes attendee field not showing for single/last ticket/space bookings
 * reverted to previous use of global $wp_query in parse_query filters with additional fix to prevent clash with Pods framework

 = 5.2.9 =